scala/scala3/docs/docs/reference/changed-features/pattern-matching.md

 The type `U` conforms to one of the following matches:

-- Boolean match
+- boolean match
-- Product match
+- product match

 Or `U` conforms to the type `R`: